rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 history = model.fit(datagenTrain.flow(xTrain, y_train_cat, save_to_dir= "data_aug", batch_size=32), validation_data=(xTest, y_test_cat),
                     batch_size=32, callbacks= [es, mc], epochs=50, verbose=2)
 ```
-The model has been trained using the categorical_crossentropy loss function and the Adam classifier.
-Furthermore, two callback functions are used to stop the learning process by monitoring the loss, in order to store the best model and avoid overfitting.
+The model has been trained using the *categorical_crossentropy* loss function and the *Adam* optimizer.
+Furthermore, in order to avoid overfitting, two callback functions are used for early stopping the learning process by monitoring the loss, storing the best model.

 ## Fine tuning